MyreMylar/pygame_gui/docs/source/text_effects.rst

 Applying an effect
 ------------------

-To apply an effect to a :class:`UITextBox <.UITextBox>` element call the set_active_effect method, with the id of the effect to apply:
+To apply an effect to a :class:`UITextBox <pygame_gui.elements.UITextBox>` element call the set_active_effect method, with the id of the effect to apply:

 .. code-block:: python
    :linenos: